Snow City Arts

 Priority Skills and Experience

-• Ability to speak and write Spanish and English proficiently with strong verbal communication skills and the ability to adjust communication style to accommodate multiple audiences.
+Strong verbal communication and writing skills with the ability to adjust communication style to accommodate multiple audiences.

 Desired Skills and Experience